maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 Gaussian processes are Bayesian alternatives to kernel methods and allow us to infer a _distribution over functions_, which sounds a little crazy but is actually both an intuitive thing to desire as well as being analytically tractable in certain cases.

-A typical set-up in supervised machine learning is to start with some features $X$ and labels $\mathbf{y}$ and we want to find some function $f$ that learns a mapping between $X$ and $y$ i.e. $f : X \rightarrow y$.
-When choosing a model, or functional form for $f$ we are typically fixing the parameterisation capacity of the model we wish to use, for example, in linear regression we are assuming there are a fixed number of slope and intercept terms and so the total amount of parameters is fixed given the data.
+A typical set-up in supervised machine learning is to start with features $X$ and labels $\mathbf{y}$ and try to find some function $f$ that is a mapping between $X$ and $y$ i.e. $f : X \rightarrow y$.
+When choosing a model, or functional form for $f$, we are typically fixing the capacity of the model we wish to use.
+For example, in linear regression, we are assuming there are a fixed number of coefficients and so the total amount of parameters is fixed given the data.
+Note that this still applies to more powerful models such as neural networks.

 What if, instead, we wished to think about all possible functional forms for $f$ without pre-specifying how many parameters are involved?
 It turns out this is what Gaussian processes allow us to do.
 In return we must find a way to specify a prior over the type of functions we wish to see.